 Baked Apple Cider Donuts

 If you’ve had an apple cider donut, you know they are never overpowering in apple flavor.
-The best ones definitely have that sweet and subtle apple cider flavor.
+The best ones always have that sweet and subtle apple cider flavor.

 To reduce the cider, pour 1 cup of apple cider into a small saucepan over medium heat and simmer until it is reduced by half.
-The ½ cup of reduced apple cider will have a great deal more flavor than plain cider.
+The half cup of reduced apple cider will have much more flavor than the original plain cider.

 Baked Apple Cider Donuts